michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 # edit_date:
 ---

 [Playwright](https://github.com/microsoft/playwright) is a library for browser automation from Microsoft.
 There's an unofficial [playwright-elixir](https://github.com/geometerio/playwright-elixir) library for using it from Elixir.
 You can think of it as an alternative to [Wallaby](https://github.com/elixir-wallaby/wallaby) or [Hound](https://github.com/HashNuke/hound), but using different technology underneath.
-Let's make it work with [Phoenix Ecto sandbox](https://hexdocs.pm/phoenix_ecto/Phoenix.Ecto.SQL.Sandbox.html)!
+The Elixir client library is not complete yet and is still under development, but let's make it work with the [Phoenix Ecto sandbox](https://hexdocs.pm/phoenix_ecto/Phoenix.Ecto.SQL.Sandbox.html)!

+## Why Playwright

+Playwright docs have a [page](https://playwright.dev/docs/why-playwright/) on that topic.
+I think Playwright makes a lot of sense from design perspective.
+It uses snappier websockets compared to WebDriver's HTTP based API.
+It started as a fork of [puppeteer](https://github.com/puppeteer/puppeteer/) but is tailored more for testing.
+And because the Playwright team treats it as a complete solution for testing, it's not limited by cross-company politics, so they have more opportunities to optimize both the technicalities and overall user experience.

+Playwright supports testing against Firefox and WebKit (closest thing to Safari we can run on CI) while unifying the behavior of testing commands.
+WebDriver protocol really is underspecified and/or the respective implementations from browser makers are not their priority.
+Playwright's solution is to bundle compatible and tested versions of browsers with the library.
+Thank you Microsoft for the effort to make this work!

 ## Setup